 It is important to manage any heart related condition.
 Guthrie Pulmonary Hypertension Clinic specializes in treating pulmonary hypertension, or high blood pressure in the heart and lungs.
 Our team of physicians and staff work with your primary care and specialty care providers to develop personalized and coordinated care just for you.

 - Guthrie Heart Failure Program: A team of skilled physicians and advanced practice providers help you make lifestyle adjustments and create a care plan so you can live with heart failure.

 - Temple University Hospital Heart Failure Program Affiliate: Patients in need of advanced services, including ventricular assist devices (VAD) or transplants, may be referred to Temple for their procedure.
 Upon discharge from Temple, post-surgical transplant care will be coordinated between Guthrie and Temple specialists.

 - Guthrie Electrophysiology and Pacing offers a full range of services for conditions related to electrical activity of the heart providing evaluation, diagnosis and treatment for arrhythmias, atrial fibrillation (aFib), congestive heart failure (CHF), sudden cardiac arrest, syncope and ventricular arrhythmia.

-- Cardiac rehabilitation programs in four locations: Guthrie Healthworks in Corning; Guthrie Robert Packer Hospital; Guthrie Towanda Memorial Hospital; and Troy Community Hospital.
+- Cardiac rehabilitation programs in four locations: Guthrie Healthworks in Corning; Guthrie Robert Packer Hospital; Guthrie Robert Packer Hospital, Towanda Campus; and Troy Community Hospital.